 Before the child starts the game, this side of the game is folded over.
 When the child lands on a multiplication fact they must write it down and answer it – perfect for accountability.
 You'll know they've done their homework because they will have written down twenty multiplication facts during the game.
 In fact, the game doesn't end until all twenty facts are recorded.

 If kids don’t know the answer to the multiplication fact they can open up the flap.
 Once they quickly ‘sneak a peek’ and read the strategy or find the fact, they can record the answer.

 Games make Learning Fun

 My parents love mulitplication homework games because it gives them the math language that we use in class.
 It also provides them with the strategy needed to help their child work out the answer.
 My kids love them because it's a game.

 You don't need to worry about sending home dice either, kids move according to a coin toss.

 Don't think that they are just for homework, teachers have used them for their sub tubs, in math centers, and for early finishers too!

-You can grab a pack from my TPT store by clicking the link or the picture below.
+You can grab a pack from the link in the picture below.